psv-format/psv.c/README.md

 ## Table Format

 The .psv standard is currently in flux as we figure out what will work best, but this is a writeup about the current state and limitation of this psv.c convertor.
-In general the format looks like below
+In general the format looks like below and is based on [Github Flavored Markdown Tables (extension)](https://github.github.com/gfm/#tables-extension-) but with the addition of an optional [Consistent attribute syntax](https://talk.commonmark.org/t/consistent-attribute-syntax/272) header which is currently just for the table anchor ID for now.

 ```
 {#id}